Funding conditions and other information

 - The Church must ensure it demonstrates appropriate recording in its accounts, using the correct acknowledgement to “Cloudesley”.

-- The Church is expected to comply with the Charity’s acknowledgement policy which is set out in our Acknowledging your Grant
+- The Church is expected to comply with the Charity’s acknowledgement policy which is set out in our Managing your Grant page.

 - Future grant applications will be reviewed against timely and accurate fulfilment of the above conditions.